Teuge Airfield

-The airport has a single runway, oriented 08/26 with a length of 1199 m.
+The airfield has a single runway, oriented 08/26 with a length of 1199 m.
 A second runway, aligned 03/21, existed up to 2012.
 It saw limited use and was closed when the land on the north side of the airport was sold.
 Next to general aviation, the airfield is also used extensively for skydiving and glider flying.
 Though no scheduled international flights take place from the airport, customs services are available upon request, hence it is still designated an international airport.

 Several companies at the airport specialise in aerial photography, and it is the home airfield of aerobatics pilot Frank Versteegh, a former Red Bull Air Race participant.

 History and future

 The airfield was constructed for civilian use in 1935.
 During World War II, it was used by the German Luftwaffe.
-Under their control the airfield was improved and expanded, however it did not see much use.
-According to historical records the Royal Air Force used Teuge as an Advanced Landing Ground with designation B-95.
-After the war it was returned to civilian control.
+Under their control, the airfield was improved and expanded; however, it did not see much use.
+According to historical records, the Royal Air Force used Teuge as an Advanced Landing Ground with designation B-95.
+After the war, it was returned to civilian control.

-Runway 08/26 was entirely resurfaced expanded from 700 m to the current length of 1199 m in 2007.
+Runway 08/26 was entirely resurfaced and expanded from 700 m to the current length of 1199 m in 2007.
 Various improvements were scheduled for the year 2013; runway lighting was to be added, a GPS approach was to be made available and construction was to be started on a new airport operations building.